heroisaprinciple/crackingTheCodingInterview/README.md

 ### Q1.9 String Rotation
 <p>
-String Rotation: Assume you have a method isSubst r ing which checks if one word is a substring of another.
-Given two strings, sland s 2, write code to check if s 2 is a rotation of si using only one call to isSubstring.
+String Rotation: Assume you have a method isSubstring which checks if one word is a substring of another.
+Given two strings, str1 and str2, write code to check if str2 is a rotation of str1 using only one call to isSubstring.
 </p>